dragomirdev/quantumsoilsolutions/README.md

 * Provide satellite image analysis to predict crop conditions and yields.
 T

-  his will help the agriculural sector to increase productivity and reduce overall costs of food production.
+  This will help the agriculural sector to increase productivity and reduce overall costs of food production.

 # Why